Barii1/EcoAlert/README.md

 ## License

-This project is part of a Final Year Project (FYP) at [University Name].
+This project is part of a Final Year Project (FYP) at Forman Christian College University .

 ## Acknowledgments